Sunf10we2/Sunf10we2/README.md

 - 👋 Hi, I’m @Sunf10we2
 - 👀 I’m interested in Codeing
 - 🌱 I’m currently learning Algorithm
-- 💞️ I’m looking to collaborate on Javascript
+- 💞️ I’m looking to collaborate on C++/Javascript

 <!---
 Sunf10we2/Sunf10we2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.